 Connolly runs day-to-day operations for Levin Energy Partners' clean energy finance marketplace called Lean & Green Michigan™.
 Working with lending partners, contracting partners, and local governments, he helps promote Property Assessed Clean Energy (PACE) across Michigan.

 Prior to joining Levin Energy Partners, he was a Research Associate and later a Senior Research Associate at the DC-based Environmental Law Institute, a law and policy think tank specializing in legal research and training in the US and abroad.
 At the Environmental Law Institute, he worked on a wide-range of research and capacity-building projects in the US and abroad, including the following:

 Connolly has held positions with 5 Lakes Energy and the Green Economy Leadership Training through Global Exchange, a summer energy and environmental training program based in Highland Park, Michigan.
 He has also interned at the U.S. Department of State at the Foreign Service Institute, focusing on climate policy and at the Argentina-based Fundacion Biosfera, focusing on carbon offset projects.

 Connolly's writing has been featured in numerous publications and he has been an invited speaker at events hosted by academic institutions, nonprofit organizations, businesses, and local governments.
 In 2012, Connolly was named one of Forbes Magazine's 30 under 30 for Law and Policy.
 In 2016, He was one of 10 young professionals in the Midwest to be named a "Clean Power Player" by the Natural Resources Defense Council and Environmental Entrepreneurs.
-He has also been a fellow with Automation Alley, the Roosevelt Institute, and New Leaders Council Detroit.
+He has also been a fellow with 1 Hotels, Automation Alley, the Roosevelt Institute, and New Leaders Council Detroit.
 He holds a Bachelors of Arts in International Relations from James Madison College at Michigan State University, where he graduated with honor.